Kir-Antipov/smart-recipes/README.md

 }
 ```

-I should note, that `Smart Recipes` can parse **every** single one of the examples above, so you can choose whichever style you like best.
+I should note that `Smart Recipes` can parse **every** single one of the examples above, so you can choose the style you prefer.

 ### Reload Conditions Format

-Reload conditions allow recipe conditions to be re-evaluated on some occasions.
+Reload conditions allow recipe conditions to be re-evaluated on different occasions.
 It can be useful if your recipe relies on weather, time and/or other volatile entities.

-There's nothing complex here at all.
-Everything you need to do is provide names of the available reload conditions that your recipe depends on:
+This process is surprisingly straightforward.
+All you need to do is provide the names of the reload conditions that your recipe depends on:

 ```jsonc
 "smart_recipes:reload_conditions": [